About HDE /

 I am forever grateful to her teachers who have inspired me to develop my craft, and would like to acknowledge the strong influences of dance and music from Guinea, Congo, Senegal, Ivory Coast and Mali, that are a few who have strongly informed my dance foundation.

-As a performer, Abagail is an international artist.
-In 2017 she was a featured soloist dancer for Youssou N’Dour at Bercy Arena in Paris, France.
-She’s performed solo dance work at the Palace of Fine Arts in San Francisco, and the Redcat/Disney Cal Arts Theater in Los Angeles.
-She’s performed ensemble work at the San Francisco Yerba Buena Center, the Ford Theater, and UCLA’s Fowler Museum, among other renowned venues.
+As an international performer, Abagail has been featured across 8 countries.
+In 2022 and 2017 she was a featured dancer for world-renowned African artist, Youssou N’Dour, at Bercy Arena in Paris, France.
+Currently, Abagail tours internationally as a choreographer and principal dancer with singer, Gala Rizatto, performing for the 2023 FIFA World Cup among other arenas on the Eastern globe.
+In the United States, Abagail has performed solo dance work at the Palace of Fine Arts in San Francisco, and the Redcat/Disney Cal Arts Theater in Los Angeles.
+She has performed ensemble work at the San Francisco Yerba Buena Center, the Ford Theater, UCLA’s Fowler Museum, and the Malonga Casquelourd Center for the Arts, among other renowned venues.

 More Info